 Refuel on Coffee

 Kansas City has a handful of great coffee houses and roasters, so you’re never far from a local cup of coffee.
 Kaldi’s is a Missouri-based coffee shop chain if you want the convenience of Starbucks but slightly more local.
 Parisi coffee is great and there is one in Union Station.
 Roasterie is a Kansas City staple and Oddly Correct has the best pour-over and packaging.
-Quay Coffee in the River Market is super hip and Messenger has loads of room for digital nomads, a cute rooftop, and a legit bakery.
+Messenger has loads of room for digital nomads, a cute rooftop, and a legit bakery.

 Bring the Kids